-The Grand Soleil 45' can have both bathrooms or just one linked to a black water system.
-The diagram at page 121 shows the version with both bathrooms linked to the black water system.
+The Grand Soleil 50' can have both bathrooms or just one linked to a black water system.
+The diagram at page 124 shows the version with both bathrooms linked to the black water system.
 In addition the above-mentioned components for the normal toilet functioning, that version includes:

-- three-way valves inside each bathroom cabinet, to direct the toilet waste to the sea or to the collecting tank; - a stainless steel black water tank, with a capacity of about 45 litres, located under the fore cabin bed floorboard, to be more precise, in the port peak towards the bow; - a black water tank vent piped into the second starboard stanchion on the deck (from the bow); - a WASTE cap on the deck, to drain the black water tank by sucking from the shore system, located on the starboard walkway, near the above-mentioned stanchion; - a self-priming electrical disposer to empty the collecting tank into the sea, installed just ahead of the tank itself; - a disposer seacock on the port hull side, accessible through the opening under the sofa between the fore cabin bathroom and bed; - a starting switch for the black water tank disposer, located just above the disposer seacock; - a magneto-thermal switch, one of the two available ones in the SERVICES section of the 12 Vdc electrical panel, to enable the starting of the black water tank disposer; - various pipes, all white, with the exception of the pipe going from the disposer to its through-hull seacock, which is the normally used type.
+- three-way valves inside each bathroom cabinet, to direct the toilet waste to the sea or to the collecting tank; - a stainless steel black water tank, with a capacity of about 45 litres, located under the fore cabin bed floorboard, to be more precise, in the port peak towards the bow; - a black water tank vent piped into the second starboard stanchion on the deck (from the bow); - a WASTE cap on the deck, to drain the black water tank by sucking from the shore system, located on the starboard walkway, near the above-mentioned stanchion; - a self-priming electrical macerator to empty the collecting tank into the sea, installed just ahead of the tank itself; - GREY WATER MAC. magneto-thermal switch in the 12 Vdc electrical panel, to enable the starting of the above-described macerator;

+- macerator through-hull seacock on the port hull side, accessible through the opening under the sofa between the fore cabin bathroom and bed; - black water tank macerator starting switch, located near the above-described valve; - various pipes, all white, with the exception of the pipe going from the macerator to its through-hull seacock, which is the normally used type.